joan31/arch-aegis/README.md

 The snapshot and EFI backup should both correspond to the system state immediately before the failed transaction.

-> 💡 **Recovery pair:** Under the normal Arch Aegis upgrade workflow, the snapshot with the **highest Snapper ID** and the EFI backup with the **most recent timestamp** should normally form the recovery pair, since both are created before the relevant system upgrade.
+> 💡 **Recovery pair:** Under the normal Arch Aegis upgrade workflow, the **`pre` snapshot created by `snap-pac` for the failed Pacman transaction** and the EFI backup created immediately before that same transaction form the expected recovery pair.
 >
-> The snapshot can be verified using its `info.xml` metadata, while the EFI backup can be identified from the timestamp embedded in its filename and its filesystem modification time.
+> The Snapper snapshot should be verified through its `info.xml` metadata, while the EFI backup can be identified from the timestamp embedded in its filename and its filesystem modification time.
 >
 > ⚠️ Always verify that both correspond to the same pre-upgrade period before restoring them.
 This is especially important after a kernel upgrade because the signed UKI stored on the EFI System Partition and the corresponding kernel modules stored in `/usr/lib/modules` must remain consistent.